Funded MAs, Bridge Programs, and Pre-Doctoral Fellowships – Classics and related

 Funded (primarily via teaching?)
 MA at Notre Dame – Jan 15, every student we admit receives a full tuition waiver plus an annual stipend, which ranges from $12,500 to $17,300, but in some cases could reach up to $22,100, depending on teaching duties.
 Note that the cost of living in South Bend is lower than in many urban areas (and yes, there are things to do here!).
 There are also subsidies available toward health care premiums. *A South Bend living wage is $30,880/year; Local minimum wage is the salary equivalent of $15k (MIT)* -8,780 to -18,380

 Funded MA at U Cincinnati – Jan 15 “offers to successful applicants full funding and tuition waiver for two years (MA), or six to seven years (PhD, depending on whether they enter with or without an MA).
 The funding is not based on teaching, although the program does offer students ample opportunity to teach.
 We are primarily a PhD granting program, but we also have MA programs.
 We do consider applicants on individual basis and accept those who need a bridge to the PhD, especially if they are from traditionally underrepresented groups.” – Prof. Markovich via email, feel free to contact him.
-An MA applicant admitted to the program for Fall 2022 reports an offer of $25k stipend with a teaching assistantship of no more than 20 hours per week. *Cincinnati has an estimate living wage of $31,782/year; local minimum wage is equivalent to $18,135/year (MIT)* -6,782
+The minimum stipend for Fall 2024 will be $28k with a teaching assistantship of no more than 20 hours per week. *Cincinnati has an estimate living wage of $31,910/year; local minimum wage is equivalent to $21,008/year (MIT)* -3,910 (updated 2023)

 Funded MA at Indiana U – Jan 15.
 Some teaching, some fellowships: packages vary.
-An applicant admitted to the program for Fall 2022 reports an offer of $18,000 stipend, with about 20 hours of work a week for the associated teaching assistantship, and mandatory fees of $710.23 each semester. *Monroe County, Indiana has an estimated living wage of $32,760.00/year; local minimum wage is the salary equivalent of $15k (MIT)* -16,180.46
+For Fall 2023 $22,000 stipend, with about 20 hours of work a week for the associated teaching assistantship, summer funding is also available. *Monroe County, Indiana has an estimated living wage of $34,094/year; local minimum wage is the salary equivalent of $15k (MIT)* -12,094, less with summer funding.
+(Updated 2023)

 Funded MA at U Missouri – Jan 15, “The MA degree in Ancient Mediterranean Studies includes three main areas (Languages and Literatures; Archaeology; Arts and Humanities).
 Graduate funding packages vary depending on the track, but usually combine teaching assistantships, research assistantships, and fellowships from departmental, school or university sources.
 For Fall 2021 we are specifically advertising up to three MA positions available in the Archaeology track, fully funded through graduate fellowships that come with stipend (the current minimum is $16,389), tuition and health benefits, and no teaching obligations.
 Students from underrepresented backgrounds are strongly encouraged to apply. “ – Prof. Mogetta via Email, who is also happy to be contacted directly *The estimated living wage for Columbia, MO is $30,596/year; $16,389 is equivalent to working full time at $8.19 per hour, significantly lower than local minimum wage of $11.15 per hour (MIT)* no more than -15,170